ethz-msrl/MSRL_Publications/_posts/post_template.markdown

 # set to preprint if the paper is only published on a preprint server like arxiv
 status: published
 # if there is a youtube video, put it here
+# Make sure to use the embed link and not the youtube link
 # if not, delete this line
 youtube_link: https:/youtube.com/video
 # if there is a github project associated with this paper, put the link here